Am I a candidate for hip replacement surgery?

 The most common patients for a hip replacement surgery are the ones experiencing joint pain, swelling and stiffness because of a medical condition, such as arthritis or osteoarthritis.
 We recommend you to refer to one of our professional doctors for an evaluation to determine if you are a candidate for surgery.

-How long are rehabilitation and recovery?
+How long does rehabilitation and recovery take?

 When can I shower?